My Life II... The Journey Continues (Act 1): Live performances

 Blige promoted My Life II and its singles at numerous events.

 Blige embarked on promotional tours and live performances for My Life II...
 The Journey Continues (Act 1) and its accompanying singles through the United Kingdom and North America.
 Promotion began with a live performance of the album's lead single on September 1, 2011, at the ABC morning television program Good Morning America.
 On October 4, 2024, Blige performed "25/8" on the dance competition television series Dancing with the Stars.
 On October 20, Blige debuted the song "Need Someone" at Perez Hilton's "One Night In… New York City" benefit concert for GLSN.
 Blige also performed the song on British music television show Later... with Jools Holland on November 1, 2011.
 Blige was a guest on the UK morning show, Daybreak (November 2) and Alan Carr: Chatty Man (November 6) to discuss the new album and single.

 Throughout the month of November, Blige performed at numerous shows, including Black Girls Rock!
 (November 6), the TeenNick HALO Awards (November 6), the American Music Awards (November 20), Macy's Thanksgiving Day Parade (November 24), The Today Show (November 25), Chelsea Lately (November 25), CBS News Sunday Morning (November 27) and The View (November 29).
 In addition to this, Blige will also embark on a U.S. tour to promote the album.
 On the tour Blige will perform the original My Life album in its entirety, with shows in Oakland (November 11), Los Angeles (November 17), New York City (November 23) and Atlanta (November 25).
 The Los Angeles date will be shown live on Vevo November 17, 2011 at 11PM EST. The concert event Mary J. Blige: Unstaged was directed by Adam Shankman.

 HSN and Blige aired a special My Life Concert on November 30.
 In addition to this, Blige sold her perfume, My Life Blossom, during the special.
-Fans had the chance to purchase the limited-edition My Life Blossom Holiday Gift Se,t including the My Life Blossom Eau de Parfum and Body Cream plus the HSN-Exclusive My Life II...The Journey Continues (Act 1) album.
+Fans had the chance to purchase the limited-edition My Life Blossom Holiday Gift Set, including the My Life Blossom Eau de Parfum and Body Cream plus the HSN-Exclusive My Life II...The Journey Continues (Act 1) album.
 Blige performed "Need Someone" along with "Family Affair" at the ninth annual WWE Tribute to the Troops that aired on December 13, 2011, on the USA Network and December 17, 2011, on NBC.
 On December 19, 2011, Blige performed at "VH1 Divas Celebrates Soul".
 Blige also be performed on CBS' annual Home for the Holidays which aired December 21.
 On February 2, 2012, Blige performed "Mr Wrong", and "The Living Proof" on The Wendy Williams Show.